-Fees paid on the establishment of loan facilities, which are not an incremental cost relating to the actual draw-down of the facilities, are capitalised to the loan and expensed on a straight-line basis over the term of the facilities.
+Fees paid on the establishment of loan facilities, which are not an incremental cost relating to the actual draw-down of the facilities, are capitalised as a prepayment and expensed on a straight-line basis over the term of the facility.

 Borrowings are removed from the balance sheet when the obligation specified in the contract is discharged, cancelled or expired.
-The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in the consolidated income statement as other income or finance costs.
+The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid is recognised in the consolidated income statement as other income or finance costs.